othernotherone/simple_synth/README.md

 I've also contacted Mick from the FLOSS site and he's informed me that the files do appear to be lost.
 While I'm learning Pure Data, I figured I'd work to recreate the missing files and have started to add these to this repo.
 Mick just added the `.dk` file above as `incomplete` to the FLOSS manual at https://en.flossmanuals.net/pure-data/_full/#simple-synth and will update with the full copy of files from this repo when I'm done.

-If you have any issues with any of this, please submit and issue report or issue a PR and I'll be happy to provide input.
+If you have any issues with any of this, please submit an issue or a pull request and I'll be happy to provide input.

 Thank you!